 We've got these insurgents over there in Iraq.

-We got the Abu Mousab Al-Zarkawis.
+We got the Ayman al-Zawahiris.

 Well, the Democrats don't seem to be bothered by them.

-Uh Democrat politicians, we never hear them say one negative word about, do you?
+Democrat politicians, we never hear them say one negative word about, do you?

-If you listen to the American left, why we're the enemy, why we're guilty, why we're the horror, we're the barbarians, we are the butchers.
+If you listen to the American left, why we're the enemy, why we're guilty, we're the horror, we're the barbarians, we are the butchers.

-We simply deputize all insurgents and we swear them in as Republicans.
+Here's what we do: we simply deputize all insurgents and we swear them in as Republicans.

-You're listening to Rush Limbaugh on the excellence in podcasting network.
+You're listening to Rush Limbaugh on the Excellence in Podcasting Network.

-Oh, Mr. Snurley, I'm not joking.
+Oh, Mr. Snerdley, I'm not joking.

 I think it makes perfect sense.

-We in the Republican side think it's Al Qaeda and the terrorist networks around the world.
+We in the Republican side think it's al-Qaeda and the terrorist networks around the world.

 So in order to get the left to see the insurgency the way we see them, we simply call them Republicans.

-Make them Republican.
+Make them Republicans.

 I think it's a brilliant idea.